Does Historical Account of ‘Chariots in the Clouds’ Actually Describe UFOs?

 Thus, Titus Flavius Josephus described the army in the clouds just prior to the start of the First Jewish-Roman War.
 A man born into a priestly lineage, who later became somewhat of a prophet to the Roman Emperor Vespasian, Josephus' account of the cloud chariots seem eerily similar to that which is dictated in the Book of Revelations: the description from Jesus that his second-coming, his judgement day, will come to earth via an army of angels, for lack of a more sophisticated description.

 The Siege and Destruction of Jerusalem by the Romans Under the Command of Titus, A.D.
 70, Painter: David Roberts, c.
-1850 AD (public domain)
+1850 AD (Public Domain)

-God Punishes the Jews?
+Was God Punishing the Jews?

 This event was later dictated by Roman historian Tacitus in his Histories, writing in 115 AD (thus hearing about the event second-hand) and Eusebius in 325 AD, when he recorded his Ecclesiastical History (again, a second-hand account).
 Yet that this event—aligned with the Jewish, not Roman people—has survived in historical and religious texts indicates that it might have played a significant role in the Jewish War.

 UFOs in the Ancient World

 While in ancient times, the Jews questioned why their God had allowed the Temple of Jerusalem to be destroyed (and in doing so, enabling the Romans to have victory over the Jews).
-In the present day, however, the prominent question has shifted to a debate of what Josephus and his Jewish kin actually saw in the clouds.
+In the present day the prominent question has shifted to a debate of what Josephus and his Jewish kin actually saw in the clouds.

-Army in the sky by Gustave Dore (public domain)
+Army in the sky by Gustave Dore (Public Domain)

 The Jewish-Roman War

 During the time of this entrapment, however, Josephus claimed to have been given a divine revelation from God Himself.
 This epiphany dictated that Vespasian would soon rise to the position of Emperor.
-When this came to pass, Vespasian—who had captured Josephus and one other Jew after the suicide attempt failed—released Josephus recognizing the divinity in his gift.
+When this came to pass, Vespasian—who had captured Josephus and one other Jew after the suicide attempt failed—released Josephus, recognizing the divinity in his gift.
 It was then announced by Josephus that the Jews were being punished by God and that God was on the side of the Romans.